talrey/plotsPlugin/README.md

 - credits: (alias: /cr) See your balance or send credits to another player (/credits give <name> #)
 - plot: master command for plots.
 Defaults to 'list' option.
 - plot buy: creates a plot.
 Can create using corners or a radius.
 Defaults to radius.
-- plot sell: Removes a plot.
+- plot sell: Sells a plot or deletes it.
+Selling will leave you as an editor, but not the owner.
 - plot add: Add a user to the editor list.
 - plot remove: remove a user from the editor list.
 - plot name: alter the "friendly" name of this plot.
 Plots without a name will display their coords.